ESNFranceG33kTeam/CosmoAppy/modules/money/README.md

 - Id            int         `json:"id"`             - Id of the entry
 - Label         string      `json:"label"`          - Label of the operation
 - Price         float64     `json:"price"`          - Price of the operation
+- PaymentType   string      `json:"payment_type"`   - Payment type of the operation
 - PaymentDate   string      `json:"payment_date"`   - Payment date of the operation
 - CreatedAt     time.Time   `json:"created_at"`     - Created date of the operation